Youth Work Ireland Week

-Youth Work Ireland Week 2023 takes place from Saturday April 1st – Saturday April 8th and will see hundreds of events and activities taking place across Youth Work Ireland Member Youth Services.
+Youth Work Ireland Week 2023 taks place from Saturday April 1st – Saturday April 8th and will see hundreds of events and activities taking place across Youth Work Ireland Member Youth Services.
 The week is a chance for us to celebrate and promote the work local youth services do in communities around Ireland.
 Throughout the week young people will take part in events and activities that promote, evidence and celebrate youth work and achieve positive outcomes.
 This year we will be celebrating and recognising the fantastic contribution volunteers make to youth clubs and services with a national campaign #LocalHeroes rolling out across our Member Youth Services.

 Youth Work Ireland Week 2022

 Youth Work Ireland Week is celebrating Youth Work Ireland Week 2022 with the launch of a brand new activity pack for youth clubs – The Feel Good Activity Pack